gguerr001/RNAseq_pipeline/README.md

   - `<case>_vs_<control>.tsv/.xlsx` – DE tables with LFC shrinkage where available

-## Reproducibility
-- Each rule runs in its own frozen conda env (`envs/*.yaml`).
-- The provided Dockerfile pins Snakemake and Python; rule tools are solved per env.

 ## Troubleshooting
 - **Trimmomatic adapters**: if `auto` fails, set an explicit path to `TruSeq3-PE.fa`.
 - **GTF attributes**: pipeline defaults to `gene_id`.
 Change in `config.yaml` if your GTF differs.
 - **Index**: If you already have an index, set `genome_fasta: ""` and `index_prefix` accordingly.